charlestati/Epitech-Api-CS/API-REFERENCE.md

   * `Message`: Message containing description of error.

 ### Usage
-So, now, you are the loaded database.
+So, now, you have the loaded database.
 Great, but what to do with ?
 How to get data ?

-**Three way** is offered to you:
+**Three ways** are offered to you:
 * Usable like an `Array`.
 For example: To access *User → (Row) 2 → Name* in **db**
 ```C#
 db["User"][2]["Name"]